Emily Ratajkowski Stuns As She Goes Topless, Rocks Pink Wig In Steamy New Photoshoot

 — Life & Style (@Life_and_Style) April 18, 2019

-Another sexy photo shows the stunner posing in a cutout one piece bikini as she lays on the beach an sips a can of the Rose.
-And following her new gig, Ratajkowski took to her Twitter account to express her excitement over the collaboration along with a picture from the shoot.
+Another steamy photo shows the stunner posing in a cutout one piece bikini as she reclines on the beach and sips a can of the wine.
+Following her new gig, Ratajkowski took to her Twitter account to express her excitement over the collaboration, adding a picture from the shoot.

 SO EXCITED to have @emrata join the #drinkBABE family.
 She is a literal actual queen, and if you see these photos on a gigantic billboard in your city, try to keep your eyes on the road and not crash your car. pic.twitter.com/h1jym3F2OQ